hamilamailee/Expressive-2025/YOLOX/README.md

 > If you want to use the pretrained weights, you can download them from this [link](https://drive.google.com/drive/folders/1wdWdzIgH2G84_RILtLOEddCRh8MBC-dB?usp=drive_link), which follows the same structure as `YOLOX_outputs`.

 ## Evaluating

+Since YOLOX and Faster R-CNN use different methods to calculate Average Precision and IoU metrics, the best approach is to export COCO annotations during evaluation and compare all results against ground-truth bounding boxes.
+To achieve this, the code has been modified to export COCO annotations of predicted boxes to the `dataset` directory by default.
+Instructions on the contents and arrangement of the `dataset` folder are available [here](##Dataset).

 ```bash
   # YOLOX-l Evaluating
   python tools/eval.py -n yolox-l -f exps/ExpConfigs/yolox_voc_l.py -d 1 -b 8 --fp16 -c ./YOLOX_outputs/yolox_voc_l/best_ckpt.pth --conf 0.001